disobliged/disobliged/README.md

   -> The second language I learned, not as good as the first but hey it's a start.

 ☕️-Java
-  -> Just started learning this, but I'll be honest, it's pain
+  -> Just started learning this, but I'll be honest, it's pain.

 Am I good at any of the above?
 Not at all, I'm still learning.